-The Medical Residents Advocacy Group is dedicated to improving the quality of life for medical students, medical residents and fellows through advocacy and—when necessary—legal action.
+The Medical Residents Advocacy Group is dedicated to improving the quality of life for medical students, medical residents, and fellows through advocacy and when necessary legal action

-- denied their rights under employment contracts or professional rules and regulations;
+Denied their rights under employment contracts or professional rules and regulations

-- unfairly denied credit toward board eligibility requirements;
+unfairly denied credit towards board eligibility requirements

-- improperly directed to physician health programs (PHPs);
+improperly directed to physician health programs (PHPs)

-- otherwise unfairly exploited by their programs, supervisors or institutions.
+otherwise unfairly exploited by their programs, supervisors, or institutions

-Sherman Marek is an attorney licensed in Illinois only who has been actively advocating and litigating for medical residents for more than 15 years.
+Sherman Marek is an attorney licensed in Illinois who has been actively advocating and litigating for medical residents for more than 15 years.
 In May 2002, Mr. Marek filed the well-known antitrust class action against the National Resident Matching Program (NRMP), Accreditation Committee for Graduate Medical Education (ACGME), American Board of Medical Specialties (ABMS), and dozens of the largest teaching hospitals in the United States.
-On behalf of tens of thousands of medical residents and fellows nationwide, Mr. Marek’s lawsuit sought higher wages and lower work hours through the forced elimination of “the Match” and other restrains on competition.
+On behalf of tens of thousands of medical residents and fellows nationwide, Mr. Marek’s lawsuit sought higher wages and lower work hours through the forced elimination of “the Match” and other restraints on the competition.
 One month after Mr. Marek filed the lawsuit, the defendants quickly adopted work hour limits for medical residents nationwide.
 While these “voluntary” limits have helped protect residents for many years, those limits and other oversight mechanisms have deteriorated over time with corresponding harm to residents and fellows.